Phalcon9/Phalcon9/README.md

 🚀 From **Intern to Lead Developer** at **Ihifix Technologies**, I’ve led teams, optimized development workflows, and contributed to impactful products across e-learning, healthcare, civic tech, and more.

 🛠️ I’m skilled in:
 - Building responsive, mobile-first apps with Tailwind CSS, ShadCN, and Material UI
 - Integrating secure, robust APIs into frontend apps
 - Managing state with Redux Toolkit + RTK Query
 - Implementing authentication & role-based access with Next.js middleware
 - Deploying apps via **Vercel** and **Google Cloud Platform**

 🎯 Currently contributing to:
-- **Ubefu**: A live-streaming e-learning platform for African learners
+- A virtual learning platform with live streaming, real-time interactions, and secure user authentication
-- **Ubedu**: A school management system simplifying education workflows
+- An educational administration system built to streamline operations for schools and institutions
-- **Synapz**: Open-source contributions to on-chain gaming systems
+- Open-source tooling for decentralized gaming platforms

 📫 Reach me at:
 - 📧 **tissan300@gmail.com**
 - 📱 **(+234) 90-2247-4959**

 ---